LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/why-test.rst

 Code with a good, descriptive set of unit tests is sometimes called **self-documenting code**.

+Remembering what your code does and why you structured it a certain way is easy for small programs.
-Remembering what and why your code does may not seem hard at this time, however as the number of projects increase and size of the projects grow, so does the need for documentation.
+However, as the number of your projects increase and their size grows, the need for documentation becomes critical.

 Documentation can be in the form of code comments or external text documents.
 These can be helpful, but have one major drawback which is that they can get out of date very